tehokang/sedec-to-handle-any-section-of-mpeg-ts/README.md

 └── sedec(Sedec sources)
 ```

-You can meet library(libsedec) in build/out directory after following build command.<br>
+You can meet library(libsedec) in build/out directory after following build commands.<br>
 And thus there are examples, e.g. decoder, encoder.

 ```